meltano/meltano/docs/src/docs/contributing.md

 Meltano uses tags to create its artifacts.
 Pushing a new tag to the repository will publish it as docker images and a PyPI package.

 1. Meltano has a number of dependencies for the release toolchain that are required when performing a release.
-If you haven't already, please navigate to your meltano install and run the following command to install all development dependencies:
+If you haven't already, please navigate to your meltano installation and run the following command to install all development dependencies:

    ```bash
    # activate your virtualenv